Labelbox/labelbox-python/README.md

 Please consult `CONTRIB.md`

 ## Testing
 1. Update the `Makefile` with your `staging` or `prod` API key.
+Ensure that docker has been installed on your system.
 Make sure the key is not from a free tier account.
 2. To test on `staging`:
 ```
 make test-staging